abishekpure/React-Projects/WikiTok Infinite Scroller/README.md

 ## Overview

 **WikiTok** is an interactive web application that reimagines how we consume text-based content.
 Inspired by TikTok's vertical feed, this project presents information in **fullscreen cards**, providing a smooth, immersive, and visually appealing reading experience.

-Each card displays a **title**, **body content**, and a **random author name**, making content consumption engaging and dynamic.
-Infinite scrolling ensures users can continuously browse new content seamlessly.
+This ensures users can continuously browse new content seamlessly.

 ## Features
 * 🎨 Card layout in fullscreen with a consistent gradient background